mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2021

+1. HaoChen, Jeff Z., Colin Wei, Adrien Gaidon, and Tengyu Ma.
+"Provable guarantees for self-supervised deep learning with spectral contrastive loss."
+Advances in Neural Information Processing Systems 34 (2021).
+  - Proposes graph theoretic based spectral contrastive losses

+1. Jahanian, Ali, Xavier Puig, Yonglong Tian, and Phillip Isola.
+"Generative models as a data source for multiview representation learning." arXiv preprint arXiv:2106.05258 (2021).
+  - RQ: why bother using dataset when you have generator!! (used no real-data)
+    - off-the-shelf image generator to get multiview data
+    - Requires careful sampling and training method (!!!)
+      - *Hypothesis*: Generator (a organized copy of compressed dataset)
+  -  we provide an exploratory study of representation learning in the setting of synthetic data sampled from pre-trained generative models:
+  - **Assumption** Generator is able to get a good multiview data (sufficient capable generator)
+  - **Findings**: i) CL can be naturally extended to learning from generative samples (different “views” of the data are created via transformations in the model’s latent space) ii) further can be combined with data augmentation iii) sub-logarithmic performance improvement with generator
+  - Interesting related work section
+  - Figure 1: summary
+  - Key analysis on how to make latent tx to get multiview data. i) gaussian approaches, ii) steered latent views

 1. Islam, Ashraful, Chun-Fu Richard Chen, Rameswar Panda, Leonid Karlinsky, Richard Radke, and Rogerio Feris.
 "A broad study on the transferability of visual representations with contrastive learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 8845-8855.
 2021.
   - TP: *comprehensive study* on the transferability of learned representations of different contrastive approaches for **linear evaluation, full-network transfer, and few-shot recognition**
   - Experiment: 12 downstream datasets from different domains, and object detection tasks on MSCOCO and VOC0712